Eisoptrophobia: The Fear of Mirrors

 Exposure Therapy

-Here, the patient is desensitized or exposed to their phobias in small doses.
-It’s like how we get vaccinated with a small dose of the antigen to build antibodies.
-Similarly, to get desensitized, a therapist uses various techniques to make the patient face their fears.
-It’s extremely effective for severe cases.
+Here you’ll be desensitized or exposed to your phobia in small doses.
+It’s like how we get vaccinated—with a small dose of the antigen to build antibodies.
+Similarly, to be desensitized, a therapist uses various techniques to help you face your fears gradually in a safe, controlled environment.
+It’s a very effective method.

 Mindfulness Therapy

-When you are aware of a problem, your brain activity changes.
-Similarly, in the case of a phobia, a heightened sense of awareness about the phobia and the fact that it’s unreasonable can help cure the phobia.
-There are various ways to become aware of your emotions and fears.
+When you’re aware of a problem, your brain activity changes.
+Similarly, in the case of a phobia, a heightened sense of awareness about the phobia and the fact that it’s unreasonable can help manage the phobia.
+Your therapist will work with you in various ways to help you become aware of your emotions and fears.

 Learning to Cope with Eisoptrophobia